-Testing environmental labeling for all goods, not only food products, started on July 1, 2011.
+A voluntary pilot program for environmental labeling for all goods, not only food products, was initiated on July 1, 2011.
 It is described in a report published in January 2012 by the Ministry of Ecology and Sustainable Development titled, "Towards an environmental labeling for food products" (an English translation is available here.
 Environmental labeling aims to "test how information is passed on throughout the entire production and distribution chain, all the way to the consumer."